 Scholarship opportunities from private organizations

-- The goal of the Children of Fallen Patriots Foundation is to ensure that no child of a deceased service member has to pay out of pocket or take out loans to pay for college.
+- Children of Fallen Patriots Foundation.
+The goal of the Children of Fallen Patriots Foundation is to ensure that no child of a deceased service member has to pay out of pocket or take out loans to pay for college.

-- The Fisher House Foundation established the Heroes’ Legacy Scholarship for the children of service members who have died or become disabled through their active-duty service since Sept.
+- Heroes’ Legacy Scholarship.
+The Fisher House Foundation established the Heroes’ Legacy Scholarship for the children of service members who have died or become disabled through their active-duty service since Sept.
 11, 2001.
-Applications are being accepted through Feb.
-17, 2022, at 11:59 PST.

-- The American Legion Legacy Scholarship is for children of military members who have died while on active duty since Sept.
+- American Legion Legacy Scholarship.
+The American Legion Legacy Scholarship is for children of military members who have died while on active duty since Sept.
 11, 2001.
-Applications are being accepted through April 1, 2022.

-- The Defense Commissary Agency runs The Scholarships for Military Children Program, funded by the manufacturers and suppliers of commissary goods.
+- Scholarships for Military Children Program.
+The Defense Commissary Agency runs the Scholarships for Military Children Program, funded by the manufacturers and suppliers of commissary goods.
 The organization aims to award at least one scholarship each year for every commissary worldwide that receives qualified applications.
-Applications are being accepted through Feb.
-17, 2022, at 11:59 PST.

-- The Special Operations Warrior Foundation provides or identifies funding for educational programs for children who have a parent who died serving in the Army, Marine Corps, Navy or Department of the Air Force special operations.
+- Special Operations Warrior Foundation.
+The Special Operations Warrior Foundation provides or identifies funding for educational programs for children who have a parent who died serving in the Army, Marine Corps, Navy or Department of the Air Force special operations.

-- The Tragedy Assistance Program for Survivors, also known as TAPS, connects survivors of military deaths to available education benefits.
+- Tragedy Assistance Program for Survivors.
+The Tragedy Assistance Program for Survivors, also known as TAPS, connects survivors of military deaths to available education benefits.

 Department of Veterans Affairs education benefits

-- Post-9/11 GI Bill®.
 Did your spouse transfer any months of unused Post-9/11 GI Bill® benefits before their death?
-If so, you can take advantage of this benefit after your loved one’s death.
 If unused months were transferred to your child, they can also benefit as long as they have attained a secondary school diploma (or equivalency certificate) or are at least 18 years of age.

 Service-specific scholarships and aid